aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/network-ports.md

           # Disable preemption for single-active forwarding when auto/manual DF preference is configured.
           dont_preempt: <bool>

-        # L2 Subinterfaces
-        # Subinterfaces are only supported on routed Ethernet interfaces, which means they cannot be configured in combination with any L2 features like `mode`, `vlans` etc.
-        # Setting short_esi: auto generates the short_esi automatically using a hash of configuration elements.
-        # Please see the notes under "EVPN A/A ESI dual-attached endpoint scenario" before setting short_esi: auto.
-        subinterfaces:

-            # Subinterface number.
-          - number: <int; required; unique>

-            # In format xxxx:xxxx:xxxx or "auto".
-            # Required for multihomed ethernet interfaces with subinterfaces.
-            short_esi: <str>

-            # VLAN ID to bridge.
-            # Default is the subinterface number.
-            vlan_id: <int; 1-4094>
-            encapsulation_vlan:

-              # Client VLAN ID encapsulation.
-              # Default is the subinterface number.
-              client_dot1q: <int; 1-4094>

-            # EOS CLI rendered directly on the subinterface in the final EOS configuration.
-            raw_eos_cli: <str>

-            # Custom structured config added under ethernet_interfaces.[name=<subinterface>] for eos_cli_config_gen.
-            structured_config: <dict>

         # Used for port-channel adapter.
         port_channel: